8libra/python101/unit01/README.md

 ## 1.4 Homework Preparation

 Python programs often require extra reusable code, called *modules*.
-Python comes with many many useful modules.
-But sometimes we need to install additional modules written by others.
-For the modules that didn't come with Python, we use the program `pip` to install these modules.
+There are two flavors of modules: modules that come with Python and modules that do not come with Python.
+For the modules that don't come with Python, we use the program `pip` to install these modules.

 Guided tasks:
 1. Upgrade pip to ensure it is the latest version.